polyswarm/polyswarmd/README.rst

 5) Deploy truffle project onto (local private) Ethereum chain ``truffle migrate``
 6) Install python dependencies ``pip3 install -r requirements.txt``
+   + It has been a common practice to setup a python environment with virtualenv, for use with either pip/setuptools.
+This will remove the possibility of any issues arising from incompatible shared dependencies or installing new dependencies using a priviledged account.
+Check out the documentation for virtualenv here: https://virtualenv.pypa.io/en/stable/
 7) Run server with ``python3 -m polyswarmd``

 Docker